Siphon880gh/devbrain/DevOps/Servers - Unix - Memory Management/Audit memory used on os or server (vmstat, vm_stat).md

 A page is a fixed-length contiguous block of virtual memory.
 The size of a page can vary, but on many systems, it is typically 4 KB (kilobytes).

-But you might find the header titles wiped out, so you can run:
+But you might find the header titles wiped out, so you can run this - which delegates the 1 second refreshes to while loop rather than vm_stat:
 ```
 while true; do echo "procs -----------memory---------- ---swap-- -----io---- --system-- -----cpu-----"; echo "r  b   swpd   free   buff  cache   si   so    bi    bo   in   cs us sy id wa st"; vm_stat; sleep 1; done;
 ```